teamsquirtle29/OneRoof/readme.txt

     POST: creates event in 'events' table
-      don't send this request until you've checked the role of the current user. management and maintenance can send a post to this route, residents cannot. request body expects date, description, type, and resident_id assign NULL to resident_id if the event is meant to be public assign the id of a specific resident to resident_id if the event is private and meant for a specific user (e.g. accepted maintenance request, apartment inspection, etc)
+      don't send this request until you've checked the role of the current user. management and maintenance can send a post to this route, residents cannot. request body expects 'date', 'description', 'type', and 'resident_id' assign NULL to resident_id if the event is meant to be public assign the id of a specific resident to resident_id if the event is private and meant for a specific user (e.g. accepted maintenance request, apartment inspection, etc)
-    GET: gets all events from table depending on role expects 'role' (role of current user) and 'user_id' (id of current user) in request header if the role is 'manager', display all events if the role is 'resident', display only public events (with resident_id of NULL) or private events where their id equals the event's 'resident_id'
+    GET: gets all events (only events in the future, ignores events that have passed) from table depending on role expects 'role' (role of current user) and 'user_id' (id of current user) in request header if the role is 'manager', display all events if the role is 'resident', display only public events (with resident_id of NULL) or private events where their id equals the event's 'resident_id'